Manufacturing Management Courses

 Curriculum Details

 Save time and money when you complete this accelerated online B.A.S. in Advanced Manufacturing Management.
-In as few as two years, you will complete 79 credit hours through 26 courses (six core courses and 20 elective courses).
+In as few as two years, you will complete between 39 – 79 credit hours through 13 – 26 courses (six core courses and 20 elective courses).
+Total courses and credit hours you complete are dependent on your transfer credits.
 You may transfer up to 90 credit hours toward this bachelor’s degree; however, you must complete at least 30 credit hours at USC Upstate to graduate.

 To ensure this online program gives you the industry skills employers want, USC Upstate has collaborated with local technical colleges and manufacturers to create curriculum that prepares you for the real world.
 Practice applying your elevated skillset — and expand your professional network — during an optional manufacturing management internship.